 Although there is an airport situated in Tennant Creek, it is not a major airport and is currently servicing FIFO workers supporting the construction of the north east gas pipeline.
 There is an RPT service connecting Tennant Creek with Alice Springs, Katherine and Darwin.
 Options are limited for travellers with private or rental cars being the main transport to and around the region for all visitors.

 Figure 4.
 How do visitors travel through the region?

-Private or hire car Coach Motorhome/caravan
+Private or hire car Coach Motorhome /caravan Air Other (not defined)

-Intra-territory 90 % 2 % 0 %
+Intra-territory 90 % 2 % 0 % 5 % 2 %

-Interstate 63 % 4 % 6 %
+Interstate 63 % 4 % 6 % 3% 24 %

-International 47 % 23 % 27 %
+International 47 % 23 % 27 % 3 % 0 %